JialingYu/AI-for-Trading/README.md

 - use a smaller bag of data
 - separate the data into unoverlapped groups, train classifiers on each group  separately and ensemble them together.

+### Feature importance

+[Feature importance method in sci-kit learn]

+[implement the simple version of the Tree Shap algorithm]